Canyonlands National Park

 Hiking Canyonlands National Park

-Imagine expansive canyons stretching clear to the horizon.
-Now place a towering mesa 1,000 feet above the canyon rim, and picture the view.
-That is the experience from the Island in the Sky in Canyonlands National Park.
-This vast park protects over 500 square miles of wild canyon country to the west and south of Moab, Utah, making it the largest national park in the state.
-Canyonlands is divided into three districts: Island in the Sky, the Needles, and the Maze.
-There is a $10 vehicle fee to enter Canyonlands National Park.
+Canyonlands National Park is vast, protecting over 500 square miles of wild canyon country to the west and south of Moab, Utah.
+Canyonlands is the largest national park in the state.
+Canyonlands National Park is divided into three districts: Island in the Sky, the Needles, and the Maze.
+A fee of $30 per vehicle is charged to enter Canyonlands National Park (price as of 2019).

 The northernmost district, Island in the Sky, is just a thirty-mile drive from Moab (and the entrance to Arches National Park).
-There is a paved road into the Needles Area from Monticello, Utah, but 4X4 roads are the only way to access the Maze (except on foot or boat).
+A paved road accesses the Needles Area from Monticello, Utah, but 4X4 roads are the only way to access the Maze (other than on foot or boat).
 The trails through these remote river-carved landscapes possess a pristine beauty all their own.

 Island in the Sky is a triangle-shaped mesa north of the confluence of the earth-shaping Colorado and Green Rivers.
 The broad island mesa provides lofty panoramic views.
 Park roads allow quick passage across the mesa, making it easy to experience a variety of short trails in just one day.
 Upheaval Dome, Mesa Arch, and Grand View Point are the island’s most prominent landmarks.
 In addition to trails, the park offers many fine scenic overlooks.
 Dramatic lighting enhances the views from the mesa, making early morning and late afternoon the best times to hike.
 Summer temperatures frequently cross into the triple digits, so plan accordingly.